Numbers of signed Spanish mortgages

 Spanish Banks experience a net outflow in month

-After a few months of more mortgages flowing into the Spanish lenders books than being cancelled March saw a net outflow.
+After a few months of more new loans flowing into the Spanish lenders books than being cancelled March saw a net outflow.

 Cancelled loans were 31.124 and new loans 30.170.
 This despite the increases seen in March.

 Political changes may impact as year progresses

 It will remain to be seen what if any impact the Spanish general election and the return of a socialist government will have on confidence going forward but given the party have actually held power via a coalition for a few months now hopefully the certainty will have a positive impact.

 Brexit on the other hand and the uncertainty it is bringing has dampened the number of UK buyers and in turn applications in process with the Spanish Banks.

 Rumour is that BBVA are no longer offering mortgages to UK nationals at this moment in time but they are the only lender where this is the case.
 Given many regions within each lender can operate somewhat autonomously it may just be with BBVA a local decision rather than a national one.

 All other nationalities including a growth in US and Canadian applicants are finding more and more Len dress willing to lend.